 Gilead prices COVID-19 drug candidate remdesivir at $2,340 per patient

-Gilead Sciences Inc has priced its COVID-19 drug candidate remdesivir at $2,340 for a five-day treatment in the United States and some other developed countries, potentially reflecting looming competition from a cheap steroid.
-The price tag is below the $5,080 per course recommendation by U.S. drug pricing research group, the Institute for Clinical and Economic Review (ICER), last week.
+Gilead Sciences Inc on Monday priced its COVID-19 antiviral remdesivir at $2,340 per patient for wealthier nations and agreed to send nearly all of its supply of the drug to the United States over the next three months.
+The price tag is slightly below the range of $2,520 to $2,800 suggested last week by U.S. drug pricing research group the Institute for Clinical and Economic Review (ICER) after British researchers said they found that the cheap, widely available steroid dexamethasone significantly reduced mortality among severely ill COVID-19 patients.

-But it is more in line with a lower range suggested by ICER of around $2,520 to $2,800, if cheap steroid dexamethasone, which is not patent protected, is cleared for use in COVID-19.
-Remdesivir is at the forefront of the fight against COVID-19 after the anti-viral treatment helped shorten hospital recovery times in a clinical trial.
-It has been approved for emergency use in some patients in the United States.

-But dexamethasone has since been hailed as a potential breakthrough treatment.
-The remdesivir price for U.S. private insurance companies will be $520 per vial, Gilead said, which equates to $3,120 per patient for a treatment course of six vials.

-The per-vial price outside of private insurance will be $390, Gilead added.
-Analysts at Royal Bank of Canada said they saw revenue potential of $2.3 billion from the drug in 2020, helping offset more than $1 billion in development and distribution costs.
+Remdesivir is expected to be in high demand as one of the only treatments shown to alter the course of COVID-19.
+After the intravenously administered medicine helped shorten hospital recovery times in a clinical trial, it won emergency use authorization in the United States and full approval in Japan.
+For U.S. patients with commercial insurance, Gilead said it will charge $3,120 for a five-day treatment course, or $520 per vial.
+That is a 33% increase over the $390 per vial Gilead said it will charge governments of developed countries and U.S. patients in government healthcare programs.

+In an open letter, Gilead Chief Executive Daniel O'Day said the price is well below the value it provides given that early hospital discharges could save around $12,000 per patient in the United States.
+Patient advocates like Public Citizen argue that the cost should be lower since remdesivir was developed with financial support from the U.S. government.

-Still, the potential to lift Gilead shares was limited because vaccines and better treatments were on the horizon longer term, they added.
-Gilead has entered into an agreement with the U.S. Department of Health and Human Services (HHS), with the agency and states set to manage allocation to hospitals until the end of September.
+Peter Maybarduk, director of Public Citizen's Access to Medicines Program, called the price "an offensive display of hubris and disregard for the public."
+While the drug modestly reduced hospital stays, it has not been shown to reduce deaths in COVID-19 patients.
+Gilead also said it agreed to continue to send its supply of remdesivir to the U.S. Department of Health and Human Services (HHS), with the agency and states set to manage allocation to U.S. hospitals until the end of September.

-HHS has secured more than 500,000 treatment courses of the drug for U.S. hospitals through September, the agency said on Monday.
-This represents 100% of Gilead's projected production for July of 94,200 treatment courses, 90% of production in August and September, in addition to an allocation for clinical trials, HHS said.
+HHS said it secured more than 500,000 remdesivir courses for U.S. hospitals through September, which represents all of Gilead's projected production for July and 90% of its production in August and September, in addition to an allocation for clinical trials, HHS said.
+Once supplies are less constrained, HHS will stop managing the allocation, Gilead said.
+The company did not discuss its supply strategy for developed nations outside the United States.

 The European Union's healthcare regulator last week recommended conditional approval of the drug when used in the critically ill.
 The formal go-ahead by the European Commission is expected to follow soon.
 Gilead has linked up with generic drugmakers based in India and Pakistan, including Cipla Ltd and Hetero Labs Ltd, to make and supply remdesivir in 127 developing countries.